CavernCrawlers/CavernCrawlers.github.io/TierZeroSpells.md

 - **Save:** none
 - **Components:** Gestures

 This cantrip allows the caster to perform a minor magical trick.
-Any one of the following examples may be performed within range and with the listed Rune.
+Any one of the following examples may be performed within range and with the listed sigil.
 - *Earth:* Instantly soil a **Tiny** amount of non-living material.
 - *Fire:* Instantly light or snuff a candle, taper or similar small, easily flammable object.
 - *Fire:* Warm up a **Tiny** amount of non-living material for 1 hour.